 In this unit we will practise our own writer’s craft, focusing on the differences between effective creative writing and effective discursive writing.
 We will be using key themes from our literature texts to inspire our writing content.

-Grammar focus: Techniques to persuade/argue, grammatical agreements.
+Grammar focus: Techniques to persuade/argue, grammatical agreements

 Year 11